koeltv/LinearAlgebra/readme.md

 ## Basic object
 The following arguments can be used as fundamentals to create or call objects

 `<objectName>` This will refer to the object with the same name, it must have been created beforehand.
-An object name can take any ASCII character but can only be the size of one word, no space accepted
+An object name can take any ASCII character but cannot be `X`, contain `[` or `]` and can only be the size of one word, no space accepted
 `[<matrixFormat>]` This will create a matrix object.
 The format used to create a matrix is the following :
 - all values in a row are separated by a `,`
 - all rows are separated by a `;`, the last one doesn't need it